 4.1.3.1.5 Pulverized Coal.
 Pulverized coal is coal that has been crushed and dried.
 Like liquids and gaseous fuels, it can be transported through pipes.
 Due to its extremely volatile nature, extreme care should be exercised when handling this fuel.
 High- and medium-volatile bituminous coals are commonly pulverized, and the degree of fineness is dependent upon the type of coal being pulverized.
-The density of pulverized coal varies from 35 lb/ft3 (561 kg/m3) to 55 lb/ft3 (881 kg/m3), and the heating value varies from 11,000 Btu/lb (25.6 MJ/kg) to 12,900 Btu/lb (30 MJ/kg).
+The density of pulverized coal varies from 35 lb/ft (561 kg/m) to 55 lb/ft (881 kg/m), and the heating value varies from 11,000 Btu/lb (25.6 MJ/kg) to 12,900 Btu/lb (30 MJ/kg).

 4.1.3.2 Wood.
 Wood has been used for centuries for fuel and continues to be used today where firewood is abundant and transportation costs are relatively low.
-Wood is typically sold by the cord, which is a wood pile 8 ft \times 4 ft \times 4 ft.
+Wood is typically sold by the cord, which is a wood pile 8 ft $\times$ 4 ft $\times$ 4 ft.
 The moisture content of the wood greatly influences the heat content, which can vary from 6,400 Btu/lb (14.9 MJ/kg) to 8,000 Btu/lb